DSCI-310-2024/predict_tornado/README.md

 Refer to the
 [vignettes](https://github.com/DSCI-310-2024/predicttornado/blob/main/vignettes/predicttornado-vignette.Rmd)
-to view examples on how to use our package functions.
+to view more examples on how to use our package functions.

 ``` r
 raw_df <- data.frame(